Nucleon electroweak form factors using spin-improved holographic light-front wavefunctions: Comparing to data

 We start by predicting the electric and magnetic Sachs form factors using

 and

 Our predictions for the proton's Sachs form factors are shown in Fig. \ref{fig_FFP}.
 As can be seen, the agreement with the data is excellent in the non-perturbative, $Q^2 \le 1~\mathrm{GeV}^2$ region, where the holographic wavefunction is expected to be accurate.
 The predictions are less impressive for the neutron's Sachs form factors.
 As shown in Fig. \ref{fig_FFN}, the relatively large theory uncertainty reflects a near-exact cancellation between the active-$u$ and active $d$-quark contributions to $G_E^n(Q^2)$.
 This cancellation occurring at leading order (in $\alpha_{\mathrm{em}}$) implies that the neutron form factor may be sensitive to higher order contributions which we do not consider here.
 We also predict the ratio $R_p=\mu_p G_E^p/G_M^p$ as shown in Fig.~\ref{fig_FFR}.
-It is worth noting that our predictions are in agreement with the polarization data~\cite{Gayou:2001qt,Gayou:2001qd,Arrington:2007ux,Punjabi:2005wq,Puckett:2010ac} but are not consistent with the data obtained using the Rosenbluth separation method~\cite{Walker:1993vj}.
+Our predictions are in agreement with the polarization data~\cite{Gayou:2001qt,Gayou:2001qd,Arrington:2007ux,Punjabi:2005wq,Puckett:2010ac} but are not consistent with the data obtained using the Rosenbluth separation method~\cite{Walker:1993vj}.
+This is expected since our model parameters are adjusted to fit the polarization data of the $F_2^p(Q^2)/F_1^p(Q^2)$ only as shown in Fig.~\ref{fig_FFPR}.

 We predict the root-mean-square charge and magnetic radii of the nucleons using

 respectively.
 As shown in Table \ref{radii}, our predictions are in very good agreement with the experimentally measured values.
 This is consistent with the fact our predictions are most reliable in the non-perturbative, low $Q^2$ regime.
 Note that the most recent measurements of the proton's charge radius based on the lamb shift in atomic hydrogen \cite{Bezginov:2019mdi}, muonic hydrogen \cite{Pohl:2010zza} and the high precision electron-proton scattering experiment at JLAB \cite{Xiong:2019umf} are all consistent with each other and smaller than the earlier CODATA extraction, $\langle r_E\rangle_p=0.8768(69)$ fm \cite{Mohr:2008fa}.
 As shown in Table \ref{radii}, our prediction for the charge radius of the proton is in agreement with the recent measurements.
 In fact, the agreement with data extends also to the magnetic radius of the proton as well as the electric and magnetic radius of the neutron.